Human Research Protections Training

 - Human Research Protections Training Guidance (PDF)

-- Training records will appear in eIRB+ after 24 hours; Please be patient as training records will not appear in eIRB+ immediately following training completion in CITI due to systems integration cycles
+- Training records will appear in eIRB+ after 24 hours.
+Please be patient, as training records will not appear in eIRB+ immediately following training completion in CITI due to systems integration cycles

-- Contact the Department of Information Technology to reactivate an expired Northwestern NetID; temporary/returning researchers should avoid creating a new eIRB+ account with a new NetID
+- Contact the Department of Information Technology to reactivate an expired Northwestern NetID; temporary/returning researchers should avoid creating a new eIRB+ account with a new NetID as doing so often interrupts an important automated process and delays training and research timelines; see Troubleshooting below for more information

 - Jump to Troubleshooting